Start a Career in Tech over 40 with Confidence

 If you’re like me, moving into tech can be the way you finally find career happiness.
 A big part of why I knew my job at Skillcrush was a fit for me was because I was able to work remotely from day one, so I could keep living in the place I love.

-You might be considering switching to tech because you need to get more job security or want to do more interesting and creative work.
+You might consider switching to tech because you need to get more job security or want to do more interesting and creative work.
 Or maybe you want to have a job that also lets you serve a greater purpose.

-While work like this can be found in other industries, tech really offers a lot of options when it comes to diverse and flexible work, which is why getting a tech job can be a “finally” moment for later-in-life career changers.
+While we can find work like this in other industries, tech really offers a lot of options for diverse and flexible work, which is why getting a tech job can be a “finally” moment for later-in-life career changers.

-The challenges of starting a tech career in your 40s
+The challenges of transitioning to a tech career in your 40s and 50s

-As gratifying as my tech career has been, I’ll admit that there were some bumps upfront.
+As gratifying as my current career in tech has been, I’ll admit that there were some bumps upfront.
 Below are some of the specific challenges I faced when making the switch into tech.

 If you’re experiencing any of these, know that they are valid concerns — and also that you can figure them out.